Skip to content

 Suggested Reading Order

 Start here for detailed protocol reporting and quality-control evidence.
-Signals: rubric ratings.
-Focus: Healthbench.
-Abstract: Rubric identity accounts for 15.8% of met/not-met label variance but only 3.6-6.9% of.
+Signals: automatic metrics + rubric ratings.
+Focus: agreement.
+Abstract: As Large Language Model (LLM) capabilities advance, the demand for.

 Include a human-eval paper to calibrate against judge-based evaluation settings.
 Signals: human evaluation + rubric ratings.
-Abstract: Existing interpretation methods typically rely on pre-defined rubrics, risking the omission.
+Focus: kappa.
+Abstract: In particular, we observe large and stable negative directional.

 Include an LLM-as-judge paper to test judge design and agreement assumptions.
 Signals: LLM-as-judge + rubric ratings.
-Abstract: However, the dominant LLM-as-a-Judge paradigm relies on the strong reasoning capabilities.
+Abstract: Existing Reinforcement Learning (RL) paradigms often rely on rubric-based scalar rewards.

 Adds automatic metrics with rubric ratings for broader protocol coverage within this hub.
 Signals: automatic metrics + rubric ratings.
 Focus: accuracy.
-Abstract: Perceived message effectiveness (PME) by potential.
+Abstract: All tasks are contributed by domain.

 Known Limitations